neve-linux/neveports/Packaging.md

 The number of configured jobs to use for building.
-This is not affected by whether parallel builds are disabled via options, always referring to the number provided by `cbuild`.
+This is not affected by whether parallel builds are disabled via options, always referring to the number provided by `nbuild`.

 ##### self.conf_link_threads

 The number of linker threads (and LTO jobs, if enabled) to use.
-This is not affected by whether parallel builds are disabled via options, always referring to the number provided by `cbuild`.
+This is not affected by whether parallel builds are disabled via options, always referring to the number provided by `nbuild`.

 ##### self.make_jobs